-At your first laboratory meeting (see laboratory schedule), your instructor will assign a number to each team (e.g. Team 1, 2, 3, etc.).
-These assignments will be made using whatever method your instructor desires, and the nominal team size is four (4) or five (5) members.
+Before your first laboratory meeting (see laboratory schedule), your instructor will assign you to a team.
+These teams are designated using a number (e.g. Team 1, 2, 3, etc.).
+These assignments will be made using whatever method your instructor desires, and the nominal team size is four (4)members.
+Sometimes registration limits in a class will require teams of three or five members to be formed.
 You will also be assigned to sub-teams for some of the experiments.
 Team assignments will be for the duration of the course.

 Cooperation Between Teams

-1-Prelab: A student team of two or four can discuss the lab with other teams of two or four to make sure they are clear on concepts and understanding.
-They cannot share code, writing, or documentation with other teams.
+1-Prelab: A team may discuss the lab with another team to make sure they are clear on concepts and understanding.
+Teams may not share code, writing, or documentation with other teams.

 2-During Lab: Teams cannot work together, discuss concepts or understanding, share data, share code, or share writing.
 Teams may arrange to swap hardware in order to test debug and test defective parts of an experiment or device, but they should strongly consider elevating their concerns to an instructor if part swaps are necessary or if parts are being destroyed.

 3-Post-Lab: Teams are not permitted to work with other teams in any way and, as discussed above, may only work together by talking.